Deadline for Submission

 Fuel Choices and Smart Mobility Initiative

-International companies wishing to participate without Israel Innovation Authority's grant can continue submitting their application to Ayalon Highways for future demonstration (June 20th, October 3rd, and in every quarter of 2021).
+International companies wishing to participate without Israel Innovation Authority's grant can continue submitting their application to Ayalon Highways for future demonstration (June 20th, October 3rd, and in every quarter of 2021 and 2022).

 A request to join the demonstration must be submitted 50 days prior to the demonstration itself.